anuraagsster/AI_agent_builder/chatbot-agents-creator/implementation/01_foundation_layer/COMPONENT_REGISTRY_TASK.md

 ## Need Help?
 If you have any questions or need clarification, please add comments to your commits or create a draft pull request with your questions.

+## Important Notes
+- Please follow the method signatures as specified in the requirements
+- The current implementation in `component_registry.py` is just a skeleton and needs to be completely updated
+- Refer to the implementation guide for detailed implementation examples
+- Make sure to handle error cases gracefully
+- Add appropriate logging
+- Consider client ownership in your implementation